Last Updated: March 16, 2021

 Who offers scholarships?

-Scholarships can be awarded by Universities and educational institutions.
-Besides them, Canadian Government, Provincial Government and several non-governmental (private and non-profit) organizations also offer numerous scholarship programs for international students.
+Scholarships can be awarded by universities and educational institutions.
+Besides them, the Canadian Government, Provincial Government, and several non-governmental (private and non-profit) organizations also offer numerous scholarship programs for international students.

 Eligible courses and candidates for scholarship

-The courses that can be pursued by seeking scholarship and the extent of scholarship in each course vary from one university to another so it can be checked online with a specific course in particular university.
-Else, exact detail can be easily worked out in coordination with financial aid office of the university in which you hope to take the admission.
+The courses that can be pursued by seeking scholarship and the extent of scholarship in each course vary from one university to another so it can be checked online with a specific course in a particular university.
+Else, exact detail can be easily worked out in coordination with the financial aid office of the university to which you hope to take admission.

 How to apply for scholarships?

 As far as University scholarships are concerned, most of them consider students automatically which means that students do not have to apply to those scholarships.
 The students will be considered automatically based on their grades and other achievements.
 There may be some University scholarships, students may need to apply for directly to their University.
 You can coordinate with the concerned department at the University.
 They will not only guide you about the various scholarships available inside and outside the university but will also explain the procedure, eligibility, and selection criteria for each scholarship.
 They may help you apply for the scholarship best suitable for you.

 For scholarships not affiliated with the Universities, students can either apply directly to the scholarship programs or via a Canadian institution.

 This application process can be initiated only once the student is enrolled completely in the course he is pursuing.
 You may have to submit a letter of recommendation from your college/teacher, your statement, and your academic record (mark-sheet / grades/transcript) with your scholarship application.
 For some scholarships, you may have to appear for an interview instead of an entrance test.
 Your university’s financial aid office will guide you through the exact procedure.